 During the northeast monsoon season, a very small bay in the middle of the west coast offers good overnight holding, for one or two boats, in 10-12 metres on a sand and rock bottom.
-Dolphins are often found off this bay.
+Schooling bottlenose dolphins are often found off this bay.
+Day trip catamarans often raft up during the day in this anchorage.

 10 miles from ao Chalong

 In the southwest monsoon, look for anchorage in 6-10 metres on the sandy bottom south of the concrete jetty.
-A useful sheltered anchorage with a great beach not far from ao Chalong.
+A useful sheltered anchorage with a great beach not far from Ao Chalong.
+The resort ashore does not welcome visiting yachts.

 While every effort has been made to ensure that the information contained in this book is accurate, the charts of anchorages are based on personal experience and satellite imagery and are intended as a guide only.
 They should not be used for navigation.
 Please refer to Official Hydrographic Charts of the respective countries.